Mohamed Al-Fayed: Sexual misconduct allegations

 Al-Fayed has been accused by multiple women of sexual harassment and assault.
 Young women applying for employment at Harrods were often subjected to HIV tests and gynaecological examinations.
-They were then selected to spend the weekend with Al-Fayed in Paris.

 Early allegations

 In "Holy War at Harrods", a 1995 profile of Al-Fayed for Vanity Fair, Maureen Orth described how, according to former employees, "Fayed regularly walked the store on the lookout for young, attractive women to work in his office.
 Those who rebuffed him would often be subjected to crude, humiliating comments about their appearance or dress...
 A dozen ex-employees I spoke with said that Fayed would chase secretaries around the office and sometimes try to stuff money down women's blouses".
 Al-Fayed sued Vanity Fair, resulting in a settlement with no damages paid, but requiring Vanity Fair to place all evidence in locked storage.
-Vanity Fair chose to settle in part out of sympathy for Princess Diana's fatal crash.
+Vanity Fair chose to settle in part out of sympathy for Diana's fatal crash.

 In December 1997, the ITV current affairs programme The Big Story broadcast testimonies from former Harrods employees who spoke of how Al-Fayed routinely sexually harassed women in similar ways.
 Al-Fayed was interviewed under caution by the Metropolitan Police after an allegation of sexual assault against a 15-year-old schoolgirl in October 2008.
 The case was dropped by the Crown Prosecution Service when they found there was no realistic chance of conviction due to conflicting statements.

 A December 2017 episode of Channel 4's Dispatches programme alleged that Al-Fayed sexually harassed three female Harrods employees, and attempted to "groom" them.
 One of the employees was aged 17 at the time.
 Cheska Hill-Wood waived her right to anonymity to be interviewed for the programme.
 The programme alleged Al-Fayed targeted young employees over a 13-year period.

 Early media scrutiny of sexual misconduct allegations against Al-Fayed was curtailed by his frequent threats of litigation.
 Al-Fayed developed a reputation for spending large sums on litigation against media outlets reporting on sexual assault allegations against him.
 The lack of scrutiny was also attributed to the actions of Al-Fayed's security chief, John MacNamara, who allegedly threatened and surveilled potential witnesses and victims.